-- Outstanding tax debt, excluding a tax debt that is subject to an instalment payment agreement, a tax debt that has been compromised, a tax debt that has been suspended, or does not exceed R 100: or - Outstanding return unless an arrangement acceptable to the SARS official has been made for the submission of the return.
+- Outstanding tax debt of more than R 100 unless that payment has been deferred, compromised, or suspended; - Outstanding return unless an arrangement acceptable to the SARS official has been made for the submission of the return.

-SARS may alter the taxpayer's tax compliance status to non-compliant if the confirmation was issued in error, or was obtained on the basis of fraud, misrepresentation or non-disclosure of material facts, and SARS has given the taxpayer prior notice and an opportunity to respond to the allegations of at least 14 days prior to the alteration.
+SARS may alter the compliance status to non-compliant if the confirmation was issued in error, or was obtained on the basis of fraud, misrepresentation or non-disclosure of material facts, and SARS has given the taxpayer prior notice and an opportunity to respond to the allegations of at least 14 days prior to the alteration.